Deaths along the Bangladesh–India border: Bangladesh claims against Border Security Force

-Indian Border Security Force (BSF) exercises its controversial "shoot on sight" policy to stop illegal migration.
-The then-head of BSF, Raman Srivastava, stated that people should not feel sorry for the victims as they were trying to illegally enter into India and therefore they are a legitimate target.
+The Indian Border Security Force (BSF) exercises its controversial "shoot on sight" policy to stop illegal migration.
+The then-head of BSF, Raman Srivastava, stated that people should not feel sorry for the victims as they were trying to illegally enter into India, and therefore they are a legitimate target.
 Killings along the Bangladesh–India border are routine and arbitrary.
 Around 1,000 people, mostly Bangladeshi nationals, were killed by Indian border security forces over the period of 10 years (2001 to 2010).
 None of the Indian BSF personnel involved in killings along the border were ever prosecuted.
 A 2010 Human Rights Watch (HRW) report stated that BSF justified killing by claiming that it was an act of self-defence, or that the suspects were evading arrest.
 However, the reports filed by the BSF with the Indian police don't show recovery of any lethal weapon or explosives from the victim which justifies self-defense.
-Several survivors and eyewitnesses of BSF attacks allege that the BSF resort to indiscriminate shooting without issuing any warning.
+Several survivors and eyewitnesses of BSF attacks allege that the BSF resorts to indiscriminate shooting without issuing any warning.

-Often, Indian border guards kill a person and leave his body near the fence or hang him in the camp to show the extent of power exercised by BSF.
-Odhikar, a Bangladesh-based human rights organisation, allege that BSF and Indian miscreants have also committed acts of rape against Bangladeshi women along the border.

-Human Right Watch reports that the BSF, which has long record of severe human right abuses, is exempt from criminal prosecution, unless it is specifically ordered by the Indian government to undertake a prosecution in a particular case.
+Human Rights Watch reports that the BSF, which has a long record of severe human rights abuses, is exempt from criminal prosecution, unless it is specifically ordered by the Indian government to undertake a prosecution in a particular case.
 Brad Adams, then the Asia director of Human Rights Watch, stated in 2011 that "Routinely shooting poor, unarmed villagers is not how the world's largest democracy should behave."

-While speaking about border killings in a 2022 interview, India-based human rights activist Kiriti Roy from Manabadhikar Suraksha Mancha (MASUM) noted the existence of barbed wire fences in Indian territories which are within 150 yards from zero point ("no man's land").
-He pointed out that per Geneva Convention, defence infrastructure cannot be built within this 150-yard zone.
+While speaking about border killings in a 2022 interview, India-based human rights activist Kiriti Roy from Manabadhikar Suraksha Mancha (MASUM) noted the existence of barbed wire fences in Indian territories that are within 150 yards from zero point ("no man's land").
+He pointed out that per the Geneva Convention, defence infrastructure cannot be built within this 150-yard zone.
 In January 2025, BSF reportedly attempted to construct more barbed wire fences along the zero line in violation of the international law.